-- Follow the instructions of the staff of the computer division, the academic division and the faculty - Do not use the computers for displaying, printing, storing or distributing matter that may offend others (e.g. pornography, offensive material etc). - Keeping professionalism while using the computers or the internet facility during office hours.
-Be cautious of what is sent in general and especially when it comes to forwarding e-mails that you have received from others - Use of tobacco, consumption of alcohol, food and beverages is forbidden in the computer rooms - Playing of music and being noisy in the computer rooms to the disturbance of others is not permitted - It is not permitted to take away or interchange furniture, instruction manuals if any, speakers, mouse or other pieces of equipment from the computer rooms. - Only students with access to a valid student ID have admission to the computer rooms.
+Follow the instructions of the staff of the computer division, the academic division and the faculty

+- Do not use the computers for displaying, printing, storing or distributing matter that may offend others (e.g. pornography, offensive material etc). - Use computers or the internet facility during office hours with professionalism. - Use of tobacco, consumption of alcohol, food and beverages is forbidden in the computer rooms. - Playing of music and being noisy in the computer rooms to the disturbance of others is not permitted - It is not permitted to take away or interchange furniture, instruction manuals if any, speakers, mouse or other pieces of equipment from the computer rooms. - Only students with access to a valid student ID have admission to the computer rooms.
 It is not permitted to admit unauthorized persons into the computer room.
 Computer users in the computer lab must be able to prove their identity. - Any other questions concerning the use of computer lab not dealt above are to be clarified with the computer division at extension number 607 - In cases of complaints/ errors regarding computer, printer or in a program contact the staff of the computer division at extension number 607.
-If necessary they can also contact the course coordinator

-• Students violating the rules cited above or indulge in any activities that result in improper use of computers or improper behavior will be liable for disciplinary action.
+If necessary they can also contact the course coordinator - Students violating the rules cited above or indulge in any activities that result in improper use of computers or improper behavior will be liable for disciplinary action.